kizito9898/IT-Documentation/Powershell/Powershell-Absolute-Fundamentals.md

 # Breaking-Down a Powershell Script to aid my learning of Powershell automation.

-** This is a script used to creating new users on Active directory (Bulk user accounts) learning how everything comes toge
+** This is a script used to create new users on Active directory (Bulk user accounts) learning how everything comes together to make automation is important for work environment

 ## Loops